Mevhare/Supply-Chain-Analytics/README.md

 - Forecasting and Replenishment: Implement a more effective inventory forecasting and replenishment system.
 This can help ensure high-selling products are always in stock, preventing revenue losses like those experienced in Q4 2017.
 - Targeted Marketing Initiatives: For markets that didn't make orders for certain periods, consider deploying targeted marketing strategies.
 It could be pop-up sales, discounts or bundles targeted specifically for those markets.
 - Promote High-Margin Products: Double down on promotional strategies around your highest-margin products like the Fire Safe, to optimize profits.
 This might include product positioning, up-selling and cross-selling, or strategic pricing.
+- Customer Retention: Given the high percentage of new customer sales in Q4 2017, fostering customer loyalty and repeat business with an effective customer retention strategy would be beneficial.
+This could include personalized follow-up communications, loyalty programs or exclusive discounts for returning customers.

 ### Inventory
 - Demand-based Management: Consider refining inventory management strategies based on product demand.
 High-value goods tend to have higher turnover rates, so it's beneficial to maintain smaller, more frequent replenishment cycles for these products to continue this trend.
-- Preventing backorders: Leverage historical sales data for products with high backorders, like the Pelican Sunstream, to anticipate demand and prevent future backorders.
+- Preventing backorders: Leverage historical sales data for product departments with high backorders, like Golf, Fan Shop and Apparel, to anticipate demand and prevent future backorders.

 ### Shipping